 The "Parents as Teachers" program is once again in full swing.
 Designed for parents of children who are not yet of school age, the weekly meetings with educational specialists present activities that parents and children can share so as to help their children be ready for school by age five.
 As part of this program, parents and children (birth to age 5) are invited to attend music and movement classes twice a month.
 These classes are sometimes scheduled before or during the school day; other years the classes have been scheduled after the regular school day has ended.
 These lucky children will soon be musically ready for kindergarten.

-In the autumn the first of two annual Family folk Dances will occur in the gym on a Friday night.
-Children and their families will do play parties and dance folk dances from around the world.
+In the autumn the first of two annual Family Folk Dances will occur in the gym on a Friday night.
+Children and their families will do play parties and dance Folk dances from around the world.
 This fall's dance is being held in conjunction with a school-wide spaghetti dinner.
 Although the dancing will continue from 6:30 to 8:00 p.m., the families will come and go as they take their shift attending the dinner.

 During "Music in our Schools" month, one week is designated for parents to share their child's music class.
 Parents participate fully with their children in all of the activities that would normally occur, including active movement activities, pitch matching ones, call and response songs and play parties.
-This week-long musical celebration predominates in the second Family Folk Dance of the year.
+This week-long musical celebration culminates in the second Family Folk Dance of the year.

-In the spring, rather than spend many weeks rehearsing a few songs for a musical show, the children are learning country dances and song to be shared during the May Day celebration.
-Parents and children on Thursday morning at 10:30 with blankets to sit on the hill behind the school and watch as each grade presents the dances and songs they have learned as part of their curriculum that year.
+In the spring, rather than spend many weeks rehearsing a few songs for a musical show, the children are learning country dances and songs to be shared during the May Day celebration.
+Parents and children gather on Thursday morning at 10:30 with blankets to sit on the hill behind the school and watch as each grade presents the dances and songs they have learned as part of their curriculum that year.
 All eagerly await the third grade, who have the annual honor of performing the May pole dance.
 Each year the final result elicits the same awed reaction from students and parents alike.

 But the year of music isn't over.
-The music teacher has prepared a short tape of twenty to thirty songs for each grade-song that they have learned during the year, with copies for every student.
-(Blank tapes are purchased in bulk from a tape distributor at a price of about fifty cents a piece and the recordings are duplicated on the district's high-speed tape duplicator.
+The music teacher has prepared a short tape of twenty to thirty songs for each grade-songs that they have learned during the year, with copies for every student.
+(Blank tapes are purchased in bulk from a tape distributor at a price of about fifty cents a piece and the recordings are duplicated on the district's high-speed tape duplicator *).
 Summer weeks will be filled with kindergarten children listening and singing "Frog in the Meadow" or "Oh My, No More Pie," while third grade students will hear on their tape, "Four Skaters" or "Jolly is the Miller."
 Parents eagerly look forward to the new tape their child will bring home, anticipating its contribution to the summer's family car trips.
 When the next school year begins, these students will be ready to continue where they left off, without needing a long period of musical reawakening.

 All of this in addition to music twice a week for 30 minutes.